 - “Annie, Get Your Gun, But Please Don't Bring It to the Depo,” Texas Lawyer, 31 January 2019

-- Lead author, CPLR 3213 – An Unheralded Procedural Remedy, New York Law Journal (10 May 2018) (examining how lenders can use the ability to file a summary judgment motion at the outset of a dispute to their advantage in New York state court litigation).
+- Lead author, CPLR 3213 – An Unheralded Procedural Remedy, New York Law Journal (10 May 2018) (examining how lenders can use the ability to file a summary judgment motion at the outset of a dispute to their advantage to enforce notes, guaranties, and other loan documents in New York state court).

 - Lead author, The Stakes Are High In FTI Consulting v.
 Merit Management, Law360 (18 May 2017) (analyzing bankruptcy case before the U.S. Supreme Court concerning the scope of the Bankruptcy Code's safe harbor for securities settlement payments).

 - Lead author, Disregarding the Corporate Form: Why Judges, Not Juries, Should Decide the Quiddets and Quillets of Veil Piercing, New York University Journal of Law and Business, Vol. 13 (Fall 2016).